ShruthiKrishna-max/NLP_Student_Emotion/README.md

 ---

 ## Conclusion
-This NLP project demonstrates how student feedback can be transformed into actionable insights.
+**EmotiGuide** demonstrates how student feedback can be transformed into actionable insights.
 By combining emotion detection, sentiment analysis, and topic-based suggestions, the system helps institutions identify areas for improvement and enhances the overall academic experience.

 ---